Lattices of flats for symplectic matroids: characterization by recursive atom ordering:

 \subsection{Theorem:}

-A bounded, atomistic and graded lattice $\mathcal{L}$ is order isomorphic to a $C_n$ lattice iff there is a partition of the atoms of $\mathcal{L}$ to pairs ${1},{1}^{*},{2},{2}^{*},...,{k},{k}^{*}$ such that the non maximal geometric independent sets are exactly the admissible non maximal independent sets.
+A finite, atomic, and graded lattice $\mathcal{L}$ is order isomorphic to a $C_n$ lattice if and only if there is a partition of the atoms of $\mathcal{L}$ to pairs ${1},{1}^{*},{2},{2}^{*},...,{k},{k}^{*}$ such that the non-maximal geometric independent sets are exactly the strongly admissible non maximal sets.